 If no suitable candidate is found before September 1st, this vacancy will be re-opened as a vacancy within the Irène Curie Fellowship.

 More information about this position can be obtained from: Prof.ir.
-Juliette Bekkering (j.d.bekkering[a]tue.nl) (Chair ADE Group) as well from Dr. Torsten Schröder (T.W.A.Schroeder[a]tue.nl) (after the 15th of August)
+Juliette Bekkering (j.d.bekkering[a]tue.nl) (Chair ADE Group) as well from Dr. Torsten Schröder (T.W.A.Schroeder[a]tue.nl) (until 19th July and from 15th of August to 31st August).

 For more general information please contact: Jelmer Sieben, HR-department (j.m.sieben[a]tue.nl) (as of August)